Skip to main content

 Create or manage test cases

-Learn how to create test cases and manage them.
+Learn how to create test cases and manage them using any of these methods.

 1. Navigate to your specific project's UI > Tests > Test Cases.